CryptozombiesHQ/cryptozombie-lessons/en/6/00-overview.md

 Note that app front-ends are written in **JavaScript**, not Solidity.
 But since the focus of this course is on Ethereum / Solidity, we're assuming you are already comfortable building websites with HTML, JavaScript (including ES6 <a href="https://developers.google.com/web/fundamentals/primers/promises" target=_blank>promises</a>), and JQuery, and will not be spending time covering the basics of those languages.

-If you are not already comfortable building websites with HTML / Javascript, you should complete a basic tutorial elsewhere before starting this lesson.
+If you are not already comfortable building websites with HTML / JavaScript, you should complete a basic tutorial elsewhere before starting this lesson.